ZackMurry/docs-hotkey/index.md

 ![Highlight configuration screenshot](docs/highlight_configuration.png)

 Docs Hotkey is able to highlight in all of the colors in the Google Docs color palette.
 To find the name of a color you wish to highlight in, open the highlight menu in Google Docs and hover over the color.
 This will show a tooltip with the name of the color, which can be entered into the `highlight` configuration.
-Note that the highlight color should be entered exactly as shown by Google Docs, including case.

 ![Highlight color palette](docs/highlight_palette.png)